Marketing And Sales Glossary: Terms to Know

-Dealing Directly with the ‘end user’ rather than a third party or a middle man.
-Also can be seen as directly communicating with your primary target audience.
-Can come in the form of advertising, marketing or communications.
+Direct marketing deals directly with the ‘end user’ rather than a third party or middle person.
+It can also be seen as directly communicating with your primary target audience, and it can come in the form of advertising, marketing, or communications.

 The very first call with a prospect.
 The purpose is to find out if they’re a good fit to work with your organization.

-A deep-dive data assessment into a company’s digital presence that includes a combination of audits and competitive insights that present a strategy for a more efficient and successful way forward.
+A deep-dive data assessment into a company’s digital presence that includes a combination of SEO and website audits and competitive insights that present a strategy for a more efficient and successful way forward.

 The means of selling products digitally on the internet.

-This is generated from several sources, including users who have signed up, opted in to a free offer, or have shown an interest in your ecommerce brand in another way.
+This is generated from several sources, including users who have signed up for your newsletter, opted into a free offer, or have shown an interest in your brand in some way.

 Promoting your products and services by engaging with your audience via email.

-A measurement of likes, shares, comments or other interaction a particular piece of content receives.
+A measurement of likes, shares, comments, or other interactions a particular piece of content receives.

 The Flywheel is a model that HubSpot uses to represent the momentum an organization gains when it aligns everything around creating an outstanding customer experience.

 A prediction of marketing and sales trends that are likely to occur in the future.